Bdnwsbn/Werewolf-web-service/README.md

-Werewolf-web-service
+Werewolf-Web-Service
 ====================

-Back-end web service developed for Android application 'Werewolf'
+Back-end RESTful web service developed in Spring using MVC methodology backed by MongoDB for Android application 'Werewolf'

+Deployed to Heroku